 Words of warning

 Please note in advance that we do not actively recommend anyone to go on an Urbex tour.
-You are often treading on thin legal ice on an exploration tour, as it is not always clear whether a building may be entered.
-Especially if it is clearly cordoned off.
-So please be careful and be aware of the potential consequences!
+Exploring often puts you on thin legal ice, as it is not always clear whether a building may be entered.
+This is especially true if it is clearly cordoned off.
+Therefore, please be careful and be aware of the potential consequences!

-There are also some general rules of conduct that you should keep in mind:
+In addition, there are some general rules of conduct that you should keep in mind:

 - Leave nothing behind